 What do you do when you realise you've made a mistake on a past VAT return?

 The way I see it you have 2 options:

-1. Keep quiet and hope SARS never finds out – but if they do, you'll face prosecution for breaking the tax
+1. Keep quiet and hope SARS never finds out – but if they do, you'll face prosecution for breaking the tax laws; or

 2. Follow our legal advice to correct it – and work together with SARS to get into their good books.

 I think the choice is clear.
 Here's what we advise?

 Three steps to work out if you need to charge VAT

 Always look at your VAT status as a seller or supplier.
 If you registered for VAT, your sale or service is a taxable supply and you must charge VAT on the transaction.